-The July 1, 2021 valuation results are based on the same actuarial methods and assumptions as used in the July 1, 2020 valuation, with the exception of the treatment of assets and liabilities associated with cost-of-living (or pension) adjustments.
-The assumptions are based on the draft 2019 Experience Study dated October 23, 2019 and approved by the Division of Pensions and Benefits.
+The July 1, 2022 valuation results are based on the same actuarial methods as used in the July 1, 2021 valuation.
+The July 1, 2022 valuation results are also based on the recommended assumptions shown in the 2022 Experience Study dated November 9, 2022 and approved by the Division of Pensions and Benefits.
 The assumptions reflect our understanding of the likely future experience of the Fund and each of the assumptions represents a best estimate of future experience.

 Beginning with the July 1, 2021 valuation, the results include assets and liabilities associated with cost-of-living adjustments.
 The cost-of-living adjustments were previously separately funded on a pay-as-you-go basis through the Pension Adjustment Fund, which was established pursuant to Chapter 143, P.L.
 1958.
 In FYE 2021, a portion of the Pension Adjustment Fund assets related to CPFPF was transferred into the CPFPF and cost-of-living adjustments were paid directly from the CPFPF, instead of through annual contributions from the Pension Adjustment Fund.
-Any ongoing contributions required to fund the cost-of-living adjustments are included with the Statutory Contribution.
+Effective with FYE 2023, any ongoing contributions required to fund the cost-of-living adjustments are included with the Statutory Contribution.

-This report was prepared using census data and financial information as of the valuation date, July 1, 2021.
+This report was prepared using census data and financial information as of the valuation date, July 1, 2022.
 Events following that date are not, and should not be, reflected in this report.
-Whereas there remains a lot of uncertainty, we continue to monitor developments regarding the COVID-19 pandemic and the impact it may have on the Fund.
-Actual experience, both demographic and economic, will be reflected in subsequent valuations as experience emerges.

-The valuation reflects a plan closed to new entrants since 1944 and at this time only covers retirees.
-All risks and assumptions are a reflection of the nature of a wasting trust to meet the obligation to these remaining retired participants.
+The valuation reflects a plan closed to new entrants since 1944 and at this time only covers beneficiaries.
+All risks and assumptions are a reflection of the nature of a wasting trust to meet the obligation to these remaining beneficiaries.